Derbyshire PEEL 2016

 HMIC has been working with the London School of Economics to use econometric techniques to statistically model and predict the level of reactive demands for police services in each OA in England and Wales.
 Using police incident data and several thousand characteristics (variables) drawn from the census data, OS point of interest data and other smaller data sets for each OA, it has been possible to predict the number of incidents for each OA and determine how challenging each OA is likely to be to police.
 We have also used the house prices from the Land Registry as a proxy indicator of wealth.
-Derbyshire has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £154,481 which is lower than the median of England and Wales (£254,549).
-Excluding the least expensive ten percent and the most expensive ten percent of house prices nationally, while 6.5 percent of OAs are within the top 10 percent of house prices nationally (and 1.6 percent of OAs are within the top 1 percent).
+Derbyshire has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £154,481 which is lower than the median of England and Wales (£230,358).
+Derbyshire has 11.3 percent of its OAs within the lowest 10 percent of house prices nationally, while 6.5 percent of OAs are within the top 10 percent of house prices nationally (and 1.6 percent of OAs are within the top 1 percent).
 This suggests that there are areas of lower value housing and deprivation, with some affluent areas of more expensive housing.

 As an indication of the challenge for the police to reach citizens in all parts of Derbyshire we calculated the average travel time and distance from the central point of the force area to the centre of each of the 1,013 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Derbyshire has 146 miles of motorways and trunk roads; the average travel distance of 16 miles (longest 47 miles and shortest 0.4 miles) and the average travel time of 28 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
+Derbyshire has 91 miles of motorways and trunk roads; the average travel distance of 16 miles (longest 47 miles and shortest 0.4 miles) and the average travel time of 28 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size, variety and complexity of Derbyshire.

 While the concentration of demands in a small number of locations (covering a very small area) may be helpful in focusing resources, it is not the totality of demand.
 The provision of services extends beyond those areas that are a very high challenge to police and includes the least challenging and most remote areas.
 The challenge of providing services throughout Derbyshire is a function of many things including the size and topography of the area, the road network and how congested the roads are.
 These considerations influence how police resources are organised and managed – for example, where police officers are based and their working patterns.